Facebook Ad Templates [2020] [UPDATED]

 #10: Popular Brands & Logos

-If your business or services includes other brands and businesses or you offer a similar product to your competitors, include their logos in the ad design.
+If your business or services include other brands and companies or offer a similar product to your competitors, include their logos in the ad design.
 This can help you attract new customers who are already using those services and have yet to discover yours.

 Compare yourself to your competition